a-melino/Python-Food-Marketing-Analysis/README.md

 1. Age - 30-69 were spending more money but less likely to accept campaigns, but there was higher volume here though which should be taken into consideration.

 2. Catalogue customers were more likely to accept campaigns, but in-person customers spent more.
-To capture benefits from both of these findings, a split etween the types is recommended:
+To capture benefits from both of these findings, a split between the types is recommended:

     40% catalogue, 30% in-store, 30% web